sashastadler/crunge-notes/Notes/Adventure Log.md

 The crew travels back to [Basses](Locations/Basses.md).
 Decides to help [Yewande Vesta](Characters/NPCs/Yewande%20Vesta.md).

 They head into the forest and go hunting then create a holy area.
+Fought a vampire guy.

 [O.T.W.M.](Characters/PCs/O.T.W.M..md) died and got revivified.

+### Jan 23, 2022 - Session 31

+The group cri